 - Are there any side effects of masseter Botox?

-- Have you been practising for a long time?
+- Have you been practicing for a long time?

 - Do you have any experience with masseter Botox?

 - Do you have any images of the before and after?

 - How much will it set you back?

 The masseter muscle is found in the regions of the jaw and cheek.
 The patient is a female in her 20s and wishes to help balance her overall face structure and sculpt her jawline.